 Each system included solar panels, a battery, an inverter (to convert DC to AC) and a backup diesel generator.

 In addition to day-to-day use, the battery had enough storage to provide two days’ supply of electricity.

 If the sun doesn’t come out for more than two days, the backup generator kicks in to provide power.

 12 months in: Stand-alone power systems prove a winner

 After the first 12 months, the trial has been a major success.
 The results speak for themselves:

-We have identified thousands of customers who could benefit from stand-alone power systems over the next decade, greatly improving their power reliability and preventing the need to upgrade millions of dollars’ worth of poles and wires – saving the State money.
+We have identified more than 15,000 sites in our network where customers could benefit from stand-alone power systems over the next decade, greatly improving their power reliability and preventing the need to upgrade millions of dollars’ worth of poles and wires – saving the State money.

 While current regulations prevent us from rolling out these systems to more customers, we have extended the current trial for a further three years while we work with regulators to amend the rules to enable better energy solutions for our customers.
 We have also launched a second trial which will deploy up to 60 stand-alone power systems in varying geographical locations.

 The initial trial has successfully demonstrated that supplying stand-alone power systems to remote locations can be a more cost-efficient way of supplying electricity compared to maintaining expensive network infrastructure.

 And most importantly, customers love the improved power reliability.